MarkJessop/intouch-wishlist/README.md

 ## Using Wishlist

+- Add items by searching on Amazon and by copying and pasting their ASIN number (usually found near the bottom of the page).
+Include a price you'd be willing to purchase.
+If it's below Amazon's price a purchase button will appear

+- Example data

+Item | ASIN | Price
+Disney Frozen Sparkle Elsa Dol | B00C6Q1Z6E | 30
+XMark Fitness Adjustable Dumbbell (50-Pound) | B003JVGEZM | 200
+Bowflex SelectTech 552 Adjustable Dumbbells (Pair) | B001ARYU58 | 400

 ## How it Works

 Wishlist works by connecting to Amazon's public facing Product Advertising API.
 When a user adds a product to their wishlist, the API is accessed and item details from Amazon are added to the item's entry in the database.
 These details include, price, the item's name, and the Amazon store listing URL.